purcell/skewer-less/README.md

 Emacs minor mode allowing [LESS](http://lesscss.org) stylesheet manipulation via [skewer-mode](https://github.com/skeeto/skewer-mode).

-Note that this intended for use in place of `skewer-css-mode`, which does not work with `LESS`.
+Note that this is intended for use in place of `skewer-css-mode`, which does not work with `LESS`.

 Operates by invoking `less.refresh()` via skewer on demand, or